“For though the flame of liberty may sometimes cease to shine, the coal can never expire.” ― Thomas Paine

 We are attentive to the risks of further upward pressure on inflation and inflation expectations.
 The committee is determined to take the measures necessary to restore price stability.
 The U.S. economy is very strong and well-positioned to handle tighter monetary policy.

 Moving forward, the economic impact will also be illustrated by the cryptocurrency market.
 With regard to BitCoin, analysts suggest the coin will remain resilient to rising interest rates, even amid inflation and geopolitical tensions.
-Although, Joseph Orsini of Eaglebrook Advisors suggests cryptocurrency will continue mirroring the ups and downs of and politics.
+Although, Joseph Orsini of Eaglebrook Advisors suggests cryptocurrency will continue mirroring the ups and downs of economics and politics.

 Furthermore, cryptocurrency is continuing to become more popular and mainstream in America and abroad.
 For instance, Ukraine just legalized the cryptocurrency market after recognizing its greater potential compared to more volatile systems.